Characters of Holby City: Derwood Thompson

 Derwood "Mr T" Thompson, played by Ben Hull, made his first screen appearance in the fourteenth series episode "Stepping Up To The Plate", broadcast on 3 July 2012.
 Hull was originally supposed to appear in one episode and was initially named Jake Thompson but his name changed when he became a recurring cast member.
 He explained "I actually popped in and did one episode and they asked me to do another, then three, then six or nine."
 Mr T is an obstetrician and gynaecologist, who is "hapless" around women.
 Hull said his character was "jokey and fun".
 Bill Gibb for The Sunday Post observed that Mr T had become popular with viewers.
-After a long running 'will they/won't they' relationship with Mo Effanga and an attempt to conceive a baby together as friends, Mr T almost married a bank nurse, Inga Olsen.
-Mo had lied to him and Inga, telling them that she wasn't carrying his baby when she in fact was.
+After a long-running 'will they/won't they' relationship with Mo Effanga and an attempt to conceive a baby together as friends, Mr T almost married a bank nurse, Inga Olsen.
+Mo had lied to him and Inga, telling them that she was not carrying his baby when she in fact was.
 Inga faked a pregnancy to trap Mr T as she knew that he was in love with Mo and believed Mo felt the same for him.
 Mo told Derwood's mother who announced it to the entire wedding and Mo later went into labour at the reception, letting Derwood know that he was delivering his own son, Hector.

 Derwood and Mo left together a few months later after Mo was offered a job in London.